 "The Hodnets, or Hodnetts, derive their name from the Shropshire parish of Hodnet.
 During the 13th century there was a powerful family in the county that took the name of De Hodenet from either the manor or the parish of the name."

-Important Dates for the Hoddenett family
+Early History of the Hoddenett family

 This web page shows only a small excerpt of our Hoddenett research.
 Another 120 words (9 lines of text) covering the years 1116 and 1237 are included under the topic Early Hoddenett History in all our PDF Extended History products and printed products wherever possible.